-In a MVP support group that I followed, I’ve seen many people complaining their hear beat will sky rocket after drinking just a small amount of alcohol.
+In a Mitral Valve Prolapse support group that I followed, I’ve seen many people complaining their heartbeat will skyrocket after drinking just a small amount of alcohol.

-I’ve also read in a medical website that alcohol usually will affects your heart muscle and even it can cause severe dysfunction, usually from moderate to severe ingestion.
+I’ve also read on a medical website that alcohol usually will affect your heart muscle and even it can cause severe dysfunction, usually from moderate to severe ingestion.

-Coffee and tea contains caffeine.
-There are three stimulants in coffee and tea that can cause imbalance in your autonomic nervous system.
+Coffee and tea contain caffeine, there are three stimulants in coffee and tea that can cause an imbalance in your autonomic nervous system.

-For MVP patient, drinking coffee and tea will trigger MVP symptoms such as chest pain, increased heart rate and also dizziness.
+For MVP patients, drinking coffee and tea will trigger MVP symptoms such as chest pain, increased heart rate, and also dizziness.

 5. Too Much Carbs

-No need to much explanation why cigarette is bad for your heart and lungs.
+No need for too much explanation why cigarette is bad for your heart and lungs.

 7. Milk, Dairy Products and Chocolate

-It didn’t happened one or twice, it happened several times after I drank the milk.
+It didn’t happen one or twice, it happened several times after I drank the milk.
 So, I decided to stop drinking milk ever since.

-Some articles I found said that low-fat dairy products are still OK for those who have MVP.
+Some articles I found said that low-fat dairy products are still OK for those who have Mitral Valve Prolapse.

 8. Soda & Soft Drinks

 Drinking soda or soft drinks can increase your blood sugar level.
-Some soda drinks also have caffeine in them, as we all know caffeine is also bad for MVP patients.
+Some soda drinks also have caffeine in them, as we all know caffeine is also bad for Mitral Valve Prolapse patients.

 Recent research revealed that sweetened soda can lead to heart failure.